-Looking for some healthy recipes to make this week?
-Dr Megan Rossi, AKA The Gut Health Doctor, shares three delicious gut-loving recipes with us that can be enjoyed all summer long.
+Looking for some healthy recipes to make this weekend?
+Dr Megan Rossi, AKA The Gut Health Doctor, shares three delicious gut-loving recipes with us that can be enjoyed any time of the year.

 Cutting down on high-fat, high-sugar and processed foods can be really helpful for improving your gut health.
 Learn how nurture your gut by eating lean protein and plenty of plant-based foods.
 These three recipes are light, healthy and guaranteed to help boost your digestive health.

 From an Alaskan salmon traybake to a healthy take on pizza, here’s what to cook up this week.

 Packed full of Omega 3, this recipe is a delicious recipe to whip up at mid-week.

 Omega-3 intake is linked to increased gut bacteria diversity and microbes that produce the gut-loving short chain fatty acids which are thought to play a role in protecting us against things like diabetes and depression.

 Make this simple, nutritious dish for your family in under 30 minutes.

 - 3 fillets of wild Alaska salmon (I used Sockeye)

 - 1 large sweet potato, cut into chunks

 - 1 red pepper, sliced